datatrail-jhu/10_dsjob/manuscript/11_interviews.md

 o) Get it in writing then accept.
 o) Negotiate for every possible thing you can think of through many rounds of negotiation before ever considering acepting.
 o) Turn the position down.

+{choose-answers: 4, points: 3}
+?6 Use the resources and information in the lesson and re-mentioned at the beginning of this quiz to answer the following question: Rachel and Walter are doing a mock interview.
+In the practice question about colinearity, what was a mistake that Walter made in his first attempt to answer the question?

+C) His response did not use a specific example.
+C) He discussed co-linearity at a level that was too high for the audience.
+C) He used jargon that was not at the right level for his audience.
+o) He was technically incorrect in what he stated.
+o) He explained linearity rather than co-linearity in his response.
+o) He said colinearity and multicolinearity were synonyms.
+o) He told the interviewer that he didn't like the question.

+{choose-answers: 4, points: 3}
+?7 Use the resources and information in the lesson and re-mentioned at the beginning of this quiz to answer the following question: When Walter improved his response on colinearity, what *example* did he use to explain colinearity?

+C) height of the building & number of stories in a building
+C) stories number & building height
+C) building height & number of stories in building
+o) height & weight
+o) temperature & popsicle sales
+o) snow boots sales & temperature
+o) arm length & number of home runs hit
+o) rainfall & lake depth
+o) hill height & hill width
+o) time of day food truck arrives & hunger level
+o) time of day & number of fireworks going off
+o) number of models run & question asked
+o) number of concussions & time in the NFL

+{choose-answers: 4, points: 3}
+?8 Use the resources and information in the lesson and re-mentioned at the beginning of this quiz to answer the following question: Throughout the mock interview, Walter and Rachel return to which common theme about what is difficult in data science interviews?

+C) Answering interviewer's questions at the right level is difficult but important
+C) It's important not to assume your audience has the same background knowledge you do
+C) It's essential to answer questions you're asked at the right level and not use too much jargon
+o) Predicting what you'll be asked in an interview is essential.
+o) Small data cannot be used to do data science.
+o) Colinearity thwarts the ability of data scientists to do predictive analyses.
+o) You'll always be asked to explain linear regression, so be sure to know how to do this.
+o) It's best to refrain from from using examples to answer the interviewer's questions.
+o) Minimize the time you think about your response to a question.
+o) If asked to clarify, it's best to stick to your original answer.
+o) Follow-up questions mean you're doing a bad job.

+{choose-answers: 4, points: 3}
+?9 Use the resources and information in the lesson and re-mentioned at the beginning of this quiz to answer the following question: What function was Rachel asked to write in the "live coding" demo portion of the mock interviewing?

+C) Determine which rows in a column contain an oultlier
+C) Ientify the rows in each column containing an oultlier
+o) Determine the mean for each column in a data frame
+o) Remove outliers from a data frame
+o) Detect how many NAs are in each column of a data frame
+o) Test how many distinct values there are in each column
+o) Scrape google.com for datasets
+o) Send a mass e-mail to all employees

+{choose-answers: 4, points: 2}
+?9 Use the resources and information in the lesson and re-mentioned at the beginning of this quiz to answer the following question: When Rachel was asked to live code during the mock interview, what language did she choose to use and why?

+C) R, because the data are in a data frame format
+m) Python, because the data are in a data frame format
+o) C, because the data are in a data frame format
+o) R, because the data can only be read in in R
+o) Python, because the data can only be read in in Python
+o) C, because the data can only be read in in C
+o) R, because the data are in the CSV format
+o) Python, because the data are in the CSV format
+o) C, because the data are in the CSV format
+o) R, because it's the best language
+o) Python, because it's the best language
+o) C, because it's the best language

+{choose-answers: 4, points: 3}
+?10 Which of the following is *not* one of the question categories Julia Evans is asking at interviews?

+C) Disciplinary actions
+C) Consequences for being late
+C) Bank employees use
+o) Engineering practices
+o) Management style
+o) Quality of life
+o) Community involvement
+o) Career development
+o) Culture
+o) Financial/business model/growth

 {/quiz}